Columbus Burglary Defense Lawyer

 - Your arrest was unlawful, a search was illegal, or your rights were violated in some other way.

 We won’t just raise arguments to justify or explain your alleged acts.
 We’ll also find where the state’s case is weakest and attempt to exploit those areas in your favor.
 We’ll challenge the prosecution every step of the way, making it as difficult as possible to build a strong case against you.

 Our Columbus Burglary Defense Lawyers Are Here For You

 Have you recently been arrested or charged with burglary in Columbus?
 Burglary is a serious felony, so it’s important that you are fully aware of your legal rights and options.
-Koenig & Owen, LLC can help.
+The Law Office of James D. Owen, LLC can help.

 For years, our criminal defense lawyers in Columbus have worked hard to help clients beat criminal burglary charges.
 Time and time again, we’re successful.
 We’re regularly able to get evidence dismissed, have charged dropped, and secure not guilty verdicts at trial.
 If your future is on the line, we’re here to help you, too.